dat-G/DeepLearningStudy/week 12/Week 12: 深度学习补遗：RNN与LSTM.md

 ## Abstract

-This week, I took a course with Professor Hung-yi Lee on autoencoders and generative models, which are closely related.
-I mainly studied autoencoders from an abstract and mathematical perspective.
-The encoder-decoder architecture is a major mainstream structure in current models and is therefore important to learn.
-Studying autoencoders and generative models has given me a certain understanding of the encoder-decoder architecture.
+This week, we continued to follow Prof. Hung-yi Lee's course, focusing on learning about recurrent neural networks and long short-term memory, understanding their underlying logic and specific mathematical implementation.
+In addition, we gained a certain degree of understanding of the reasons for their effectiveness and underlying logic.

 ## 1. Recurrent Neural Network 循环神经网络